archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/03-farming.md

 ### Unlocking Rewards
 Rewards are tied to the LP tokens and will be released when the LP tokens are withdrawn at the end of the locking period.
 However, leveling up allows you to unlock and claim your rewards immediately while committing to a new locking period.

-For those who chose “Flexible”, you can claim your rewards at any time.

 ## Dashboard